Liberty and the American Idea: Rebuilding the Foundations

 Chapter 5: The Will to Freedom

-The new ideas and views that emerged with science and materialism in Europe during the “Enlightenment” were charged with hopefulness – the vision of rational governance, confidence in the human capacity to master and control nature, and trust in the human will to freedom.
+The new ideas and views that emerged with science and materialism in Europe during the “Enlightenment” were charged with hopefulness – the vision of rational governance, confidence in the human capacity to master and control nature, and confidence in the human will to freedom.
 The belief that all human problems could be resolved by reason and science alone displaced religion as the dominant “world view”.
-This radical thinking came to dominate western culture at the same time that the United States of America was inventing its’ own social and political identity.
+This radical thinking came to dominate western culture at precisely the time that the United States of America was inventing its’ social and political identity.
 Despite contradictions and inconsistencies, these ideas had a powerful effect on the emerging American character.